 Giving is often misunderstood.
 For this reason, we publish this booklet to clarify biblical giving.

 This booklet will be disconcerting to some of you who feel that the tithe is a principle for giving.
-Actually the tithe was not even a principle of giving in the Old Testament.
+Actually, the tithe was not even a principle of giving in the Old Testament.
 Freewill offerings have been the norm for both the Old Testament and New Testament.
-This booklet states forth that thesis.
+This booklet sets forth that thesis.

 Actually, the first eighteen verses deal with money in this chapter.
 In 1 Cor.
 16 and 2 Cor.
 8 and 9, we will learn more about giving than in any other passage of Scripture.

 It is this carnal church at Corinth that needs to learn how to give.
 A person’s spirituality can be charted on the basis of his financial giving.
 Carnal Christians are stingy in giving to God.
 The first issue with them is not giving but spirituality.

 1 Cor.
 16:1-2 gives us six principles for giving:

 1. There was to be purpose in giving: –“collection for (concerning) the saints”

 2. Giving has a time factor: –“the first day of the week” (Sunday).

 4. Giving is systematic: “lay by him in store…”